Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Cell-Free Integrated Sensing and Communication

 \subsubsection{Interference Management and Resource Allocation}

 Managing interference between sensing and communication tasks, as well as between different users and targets, is one of the most significant issues in co-located ISAC \cite{liu2023integratedbook}.
 In particular, the concurrent operation of these tasks in the same frequency spectrum often leads to conflicting requirements, as optimizing for communication performance might reduce sensing accuracy, and vice versa \cite{liu2023integratedbook}.
-Furthermore, interference among multiple users and sensing targets exacerbates the issue, emphasizing the importance of developing sophisticated beamforming and resource allocation algorithms to balance these competing objectives while minimizing cross-task and inter-user interference.
+Furthermore, interference among multiple users and sensing targets exacerbates the issue, underscoring the need for sophisticated beamforming and resource allocation algorithms to balance these competing objectives while minimizing cross-task and inter-user interference.

 Nevertheless, in CF-ISAC, the distributed nature and cooperative architecture of APs can substantially reduce interference.
-By allowing APs to collaborate and share information, the system obtains more spatial diversity and flexibility in resource management, improving interference suppression \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
+By enabling APs to collaborate and share information, the system achieves greater spatial diversity and flexibility in resource management, thereby improving interference suppression \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
 Advanced techniques such as CoMP processing, interference alignment, and beamforming can be used to reduce cross-user/target interference by ensuring that signals from various users or sensing tasks do not overlap \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
-The distributed design also enables more precise control over beamforming and power allocation, lowering the likelihood of unintentional interference between sensing and communication operations \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.
+The distributed design also enables more precise control of beamforming and power allocation, thereby reducing the likelihood of unintentional interference between sensing and communication operations \cite{Demir2021book, Ngo2017, Zhang2019cellfree}.